Understanding EMDR - Adaptive information processing

 Let’s say Adam is involved in a car accident.

-When someone is exposed to such an event, the experience may contain intense body activation, overwhelming emotions, and powerful cognitions.
+When someone is exposed to such an event, the experience may contain intense body activation (High hearth beat, accelerated breathing, freeze response…), overwhelming emotions (Fear, Panic …), and powerful cognitions (I’m helpless, I’m going to die, I’m not safe …).
 If the system is overloaded, the memory may become stored in a relatively isolated network rather than being fully integrated.

-Now imagine: Adam knows how to drive.
+Now imagine Post the accident : Adam knows how to drive.
 He has a licence.
 He drove for 12 years before the accident.
 He is sitting safely in a car park.

 Yet the moment the engine starts, the maladaptively stored network is activated.
 His organism perceives danger.
 This information mobilises the system urgently: fear arises, the thought “I’m going to die” appears, and behaviours such as fight, flight, or freeze may follow.